ZornLab/Mona/README.md

 ## Label transfer

-Mona also includes a solution for automated label transfer from a reference, useful for determining celltypes or other information from already annotated data.
+Mona includes a solution for automated label transfer from a reference, useful for determining celltypes or other information from already annotated data.
 Similar to above, a 'Mona reference' can be created as shown here:

 ```
 create_mona_ref(mona_dir="Desktop/my_dataset",anno="Celltype",file="Desktop/my_ref",species="human",type="RNA",norm="SCT")